Table of Contents In this article

 Capital One Quicksilver Cash Rewards Credit Card

-The Capital One Quicksilver Cash Rewards Credit Card* offers a similar spread of benefits to the Wells Fargo Active Cash Card but has a more accessible welcome bonus and a lower cash-back rate.
+The Capital One Quicksilver Cash Rewards Credit Card* offers similar benefits to the Wells Fargo Active Cash Card, with an identical welcome bonus and a lower cash-back rate.

 See our full review of the Capital One Quicksilver Cash Rewards card for more details.